The Simplicity of Physical Laws: The Principle of Nomic Simplicity

-PNS is to be contrasted from the simplicity criterion in the Humean best-system account of lawhood.
-They are different kinds of principles: the latter is a metaphysical definition of what laws are, while the former is an epistemic principle concerning ampliative inferences based on our total evidence.
-Even if a Humean expects that the best system is no more complex than the mosaic, it does not follow that she should expect that the best system is relatively simple, since there is no metaphysical guarantee that the mosaic is ``cooperative.''
-Both Humeans and non-Humeans can be uncertain about the laws, and both need a new principle to justify epistemic realism.
-If Humeans are epistemically warranted in making such a posit, non-Humeans are too.
+PNS should be distinguished from the simplicity criterion in the Humean best-system account of lawhood (\S5.3).
+These are conceptually different kinds of principles: the Humean criterion is a metaphysical definition of what laws are, whereas PNS is an epistemic principle guiding ampliative inferences based on total evidence.
+Even if a Humean expects that the best system is no more complex than the mosaic, it does not follow that they should expect that the best system is relatively simple---because there is no metaphysical guarantee that the mosaic itself is ``cooperative.''
+To illustrate, consider an analogy.
+Suppose we are told that Alice is no shorter than Bob.
+It does not follow that Alice is tall.
+To estimate Alice's height, we need more information about Bob's height.